Daytron/file-search-bfs/README.md

 Feel free to fork the project and apply changes on your own repo but please don't send me any pull request.

 ### License and Copyright ###
 This package is Copyright (c) Ryan Gilera 2014 and is licensed under the MIT license.
+See [license](https://github.com/Daytron/file-search-bfs/blob/master/LICENSE) for more details.